How the residency unfolded…

-The first multi-disciplinary residency at Volland will take place in the summer of 2019 with artist, Zhang Hongtu, and poet, Mary Pinard in overlapping residencies.
-Both have a common interest in the prairie, and the co-residency will give them an opportunity to share observations and knowledge, enriching their own practice through exposure to a different discipline.
+The first multi-disciplinary residency took place at Volland in the summer of 2019 with artist, Zhang Hongtu, and poet, Mary Pinard.
+The residency at Volland provided an opportunity to share observations and knowledge, enriching each practice through exposure to a different discipline.

-Mary will headquarter in the Loft at The Volland Store, while Hongtu and his wife Miaoling, will be hosted in the Reece bunkhouse on Trails End Road, near Volland.
+Hongtu and his wife Miaoling headquartered in the Loft at The Volland Store, while Mary was hosted in the Reece bunkhouse on Trails End Road, near Volland.

-We extend a warm Wabaunsee County welcome to Hongtu, Miaoling, and Mary –
+A warm Wabaunsee County welcome was extended to Hongtu, Miaoling, and Mary –

 Zhang Hongtu, Artist